 Many lawsuits are now pending against Johnson and Johnson and their corporate subsidiary Ethicon, as a result of the allegedly defective PROCEED Ventral Patch.
 Some surgical mesh attorneys and hernia mesh victims assert that the PROCEED hernia mesh is defective.
-They also allege that they were not properly warned of the dangers of this medical device.
-Will there be a Proceed Hernia Repair Surgical Mesh by Ethicon settlement in 2018?
+They also allege that they were not properly warned of the dangers of this proceed mesh medical device.
+Will there be a Proceed Hernia Repair Surgical Mesh by Ethicon settlement in 2019?
 Many victims are searching the world wide web for hernia mesh settlements information.
+Other victims are seeking info about “symptoms of hernia mesh problems.”
 Despite, numerous recalls and lawsuits, Ethicon Inc. is still currently marketing Proceed hernia mesh.
 If you need to file a proceed hernia mesh lawsuit then contact a proceed mesh lawsuit law firm.

 Ethicon laughably asserts that the Proceed Ventral patch and Proceed hernia mesh, “has demonstrated a recurrence rate of just 0% to 10% in multiple studies.”
-Ethicon also asserts on its website, “Strong repair with potential for low recurrence.”‘ Ethicon website
+Ethicon also asserts on its website that Proceed mesh has, “Strong repair with potential for low recurrence.”‘ Ethicon website

 We are currently reviewing for potential lawsuits, the following types of mesh manufactured by Johnson & Johnson and Ethicon Inc: